Vector illustration in Figma

 Drag the slider in the middle of the image to see the vector outlines Vs finished design.

-The logotype above was created by me first 3D-modelling the text, then rendering an image of it so that I got a reference image that had shiny reflections.
-Then, I started the tedious work of redrawing everything in Figma, adding vector paths, colouring them, adding layer blurs and whatnot.
+The image above was created by me first 3D-modelling the text and then rendering an image of it so that I got a reference image with shiny reflections.
+Then, I started the tedious work of redrawing everything in Figma, adding vector paths, colouring them, adding layer blurs, and whatnot.

-So … what's a "Reko"?
-How should I know.
+But what's a "Reko"?
+How should I know?
 It's just a fictional name I made up.

 Then, put the thing in another thing

-Below is another illustration I made just to see what strange device I could come up with while learning the vector tool(s).
-There's visual errors here and there, but as a whole I'm quite happy with the finish and overall look.
+Below is another illustration I made to show what fictional device I could develop while learning the vector tool(s).
+There are visual errors here and there, but overall, I'm quite happy with the finish and overall look.
 And yes, it's 100% vectors.
 No bitmaps were harmed in the illustration process.

 Anything else?